-TADIE DZ.J.
-LAdIII Measure/data that informed Improvement undertaken that improvement was needed improvement undertaken Student meeting & workspace Annual student survey questions about available common space for informal interaction indicated general dissatisfaction with the lack of available space for meetings, work and social activities.
-The program secured institutional funding to renovate an area in our department office space for student use and also achieved access to UConn Health's student lounge.
-2. Advisement Annual student survey questions about the satisfaction with advisors and the program's advisory system indicated dissatisfaction with insufficient guidance about program/degree requirements by some program faculty.
-The program instituted an advisory system for 'entering' and 'graduating' students that complements the responsibilities for mentoring by program faculty.
-Program advisors monitor procedural/programmatic requirements (e.g., registration procedures, mandatory training, university deadlines, etc.) while faculty mentors guide students on substantive topics in public health.
-3. Expanded APE Requirement Annual student survey questions and Employer survey questions about student readiness to practice indicated uncertainty about student readiness for independent practice.
+Table B2.3.
+Examp rompted by Evaluation Data and Discussion.
+Measure/data that informed Improvement undertaken that improvement was needed 1.
+Affordability Annual student survey distributed during 12 th Week seminars repeatedly documented importance of financial support in decisions to continue education Our program continues to identify funding sources and opportunities for students to be compensated to partially offset educational and other costs incurred in school.
+Presently, 65% of matriculating students are receiving some form of tuition and/or income support.
+2. Advisement Annual student surveys and faculty feedback highlighted the need for students to receive, in addition to academic guidance, advisement on program and university requirements/ deadlines.
+The program instituted a tandem advisory system for 'entering' and 'graduating' students that complements the responsibilities around academic mentoring by program faculty.
+Our program advisors monitor procedural/ programmatic requirements (e.g., registration procedures, mandatory training, university deadlines, etc.) while faculty mentors guide students on substantive topics in public health.
+75% of students express satisfaction with the advisory system now in place.
+3. Expanded experiential learning opportunities Annual student survey questions and Employer survey questions about student readiness to practice indicated uncertainty about student readiness for independent practice.
 The program implemented a 2-semester APE requirement, expanded our opportunities for supplemental field experiences and initiated a 20-hour volunteer action requirement.
-The program also subsidizes the cost of attending the Connecticut Public Health Association for all APE students.
-4. Faculty recruitment Student commentary cited limitations on substantive elective topics available for study.
-With the arrival of our Department Chairperson, our SoM Dean has provided support for the recruitment of 15 new faculty positions for the department to expand curricular offerings in environmental health, chronic disease epidemiology, injury prevention, and quantitative methods and implementation science.
-5. Holistic admissions Commentary from faculty and other sources about the need to develop a diverse public health workforce led to an objective or completing more holistic reviews of applicants to the program.
+77% of respondents judged the requirements for the APE as being clearly defined and 83% of respondents judged the support they received while completing the APE favorably.
+4. Holistic admissions Commentary from faculty and other sources about the need to develop a diverse public health workforce led to an objective of completing more holistic reviews of applicants to the program.
 All applications receive quantitative and qualitative assessment of qualifications through a 3-step process involving (a) evaluation of the appropriateness of academic background, (b) qualitative assessment of applicant strengths by student interviewers, and (c) comprehensive assessment by program's admission committee.
+5. Student meeting & learning space Annual student survey questions about available common space for informal interaction indicated general dissatisfaction with the lack of available space for meetings, work and social activities.
+The program secured institutional funding to renovate an area within our department for student use.
+In addition, the program secured access to an otherwise restricted UConn Health student lounge.